dayne/rpi_guide-matrix_clock_project/README.md

   printf "My IP address is %s\n" "$_IP" fi

+## ADD CLOCK LAUNCHER HERE ###

 exit 0
 ```

-Before the exit line we want to launch our clock by adding the following lines:
+Before the exit line add the clock launcher:
 ```
-/usr/local/bin/clock \
-     --led-chain=4 \
-     -f /usr/local/share/rpi-clock-18x36.bdf \
+clock --led-chain=4 -f /usr/local/share/rpi-clock-18x36.bdf \
       -d "%H:%M %p" &

- exit 0 # original exit line
 ```

 Upon a reboot you should be able to have clock launch on boot.

-## Killing the clock after a boot
+### Killing the clock after a boot

-Say you added that line above to `/etc/rc.local` to launch the clock but you want to hack more and you'll need to kill the running clock command.
+If you've auto launched the clock using `/etc/rc.local` and want hack more but clock is in the way you will need to kill the running clock.

-You can use the killall command to do that like so
+The `killall` command can find and kill the clock like so:

 `sudo killall clock`